julianmedwards/containerized-trello/README.md

 Run `bash ./scripts.sh start-prod` to start the docker app with docker compose.
 It may take a few moments for the database to get running before the api can connect properly.

-`bash .scripts.sh stop` will stop the app's containers whether in development or production.

 Connect to localhost:3000 to see the app or query the api on localhost:5000.

+`bash ./scripts.sh stop` will stop the app's containers whether in development or production.

 Production configuration is found in docker-compose.override.yml